smur89/Coya/README.md

 #### Banana

-- We won't offer insurance for bananas unless their number of black is between 3 and 12 (inclusive).
+- We won't offer insurance for bananas unless their number of black spots is between 3 and 12 (inclusive).
 - We also won't offer banana insurance to users with a risk value of more than 200 (our investigations show they tend to lose them)

 #### Bicycle